boukx/guide/pve.markdown

 With even crit RNG, hunters do around half of their damage from Auto Shot.
 Their rotation, then, is about weaving in Aimed Shot and Multishot with minimally disrupting their Autos.

-You should start with `Auto - aimed - auto - multi -...` and then cast aimed and multi off cooldown whenever it will not disrupt your autos*.
-After 3 cycles both Aimed and Multishot wil come off cooldown at the same time: **always prioritize aimed.**  If you `mutli - auto - aimed -...` their CDs will stay synchronized and you will be delaying your Aimed Shot every time for a damage loss.
+You should start with `Auto - aimed - auto - multi -...` and then cast aimed and multi off cooldown whenever it will not disrupt your autos[(* see clipping).](#-clipping)  After 3 cycles both Aimed and Multishot will come off cooldown at the same time: **always prioritize aimed.**  If you `mutli - auto - aimed -...` their CDs will stay synchronized and you will be delaying your Aimed Shot every time for a damage loss.

-* see clipping:

-### Clipping
+### * Clipping

 The math used to calculate Aimed Shot's damage mostly ignores weapon speed and so two different weapons with the same DPS but different attack speeds will do very similar Aimed Shot damage.
-However, the faster weapon will do less damage for each auto.
+However, the faster weapon will do less damage for each auto and will have its autos delayed more by Aimed Shots long cast time.
 Because of this, we prioritize Aimed Shots over Auto Shots for weapons with an attack speed less than 3.
 This means that you should cast Aimed Shot on CD even if it means interrupting a partially cast Auto Shot: this is called clipping.

 Clipping fast attack speed weapons yields a DPS boost but will drain mana faster.
 See [Ranged Weapons](#ranged-weapons) for specifics of whether you should clip a given weapon.